willemolding/Restake-Regen/README.md

 ## 🌏 Overview

-Despite Ethereums move to proof-of-stake (POS) cutting its energy use by over [8000x](https://ethereum.org/en/energy-consumption/), the POS network has a network of over 1 Million lightweight validator nodes running varying hardware, emitting roughly [2,000 Tonnes of CO2 annually across the network](https://ccaf.io/cbnsi/ethereum/ghg).

 Protocols like Celo [can claim to be carbon neutral](https://blog.celo.org/a-carbon-negative-blockchain-its-here-and-it-s-celo-60228de36490) because the protocol itself takes a small cut of every block rewards which goes to a carbon offset fund.

+Ethereums move to proof-of-stake (POS) cut its energy use and carbon emissions by over [8000x](https://ethereum.org/en/energy-consumption/), however the POS network still has a over 1 Million lightweight validator nodes running various hardware, emitting roughly [2,000 Tonnes of CO2 annually across the network](https://ccaf.io/cbnsi/ethereum/ghg).

-Adding this to Ethereum is impossible without a hard-fork.
+Adding Celo-like carbon offsetting to Ethereum is impossible without a hard-fork.
 However, we can get a similar result using [Eigenlayer restaking and slashing mechanisms](https://www.blog.eigenlayer.xyz/ycie/) by defining an AVS (Actively Validated Service) that enforces their pledge to subsidising the energy usage of running a node by retiring high quality [Toucan Biochar (CHAR) carbon credits](https://app.toucan.earth/) on Base L2.

 Validators register (opt-in) with the Restake//Regen AVS with a self-selected % pledge of the total etherium network (between 0.0001% and 1% - 1/10,000 - 1/1,000,000 of the network) and then each epoch (28 days with 13 months a year per the [International Fixed Calendar](https://en.wikipedia.org/wiki/International_Fixed_Calendar)) they must send the required amount of CHAR to the Restake//Regen Funding Pool contract, which is then retired every 1T accumulated by anyone using the open function call.
 The offset amount required is defined by a custom [Chainlink Any API](https://docs.chain.link/any-api/get-request/examples/array-response#example) oracle linked to the [Cambridge Blockchain Network Sustainability Index API]( https://ccaf.io/cbnsi/ethereum/ghg).

-A validator must contribute CHAR to the Restake//Regen Funding Pool in a block within each epoch, and a recipt of this proof is stored in the funding pool.
+A validator must contribute CHAR to the Restake//Regen Funding Pool in a block within each epoch, and a recipt of this proof is stored in the funding pool contract storage.
 After the Epoch, anyone (i.e. a whistleblower) can challenge a validator through the Funding Pool, and claim they didn't make their promised contribution during the specified timeframe.
 If the validator did contribute, the receipt is checked and they won't be slashed.
 If there is no receipt during that epoch, they are slashed by the AVS.

 ## Why Restake//Regen?